angular/material/docs/guides/COMMIT_LEVELS.md

     * Should verify that `merge safe` labels are accurate, then request Caretaker to merge
     * Should request that a Caretaker starts Google presubmit tests when PRs are labeled `merge ready` and do not have the `merge safe` label
-  * Should decide when new releases are built and deployed
+  * Should decide when to package and deploy new releases
     * Should provider Caretaker with a reviewed and approved CHANGELOG
 * **Google Caretakers**:
   * Includes: [Jeremy Elbourn](https://github.com/jelbourn), [Andrew Seguin](https://github.com/andrewseguin), [Miles Malerba](https://github.com/mmalerba)